ylorph/RandomThoughts/README.md

 # RandomThoughts
-Some Random Thoughts I have unordered , unclassified , unfinished
+Some Random Thoughts I have
+* unordered
+* unclassified
+* unfinished

+This is just a way for me to keep a trace of them